Falstaff Brewing Corporation: History

 By the 1960s, Falstaff was the third-largest brewer in America, with several plants nationwide.
 The 1965 acquisition of the Narragansett Brewing Company of Rhode Island proved disastrous, with the state government of Rhode Island pursuing an antitrust case against them.
 The Supreme Court found in Falstaff's favor in United States v.
 Falstaff Brewing Corp.
 (1973), but the company never recovered.

 Fortunes declined throughout the 1970s as consolidation swept the beer industry.
 The company was bought in April 1975 by the S&P Company, owned by Paul Kalmanovitz.
 In the interim, Chicago White Sox announcer Harry Caray endorsed the brew in live TV commercials, many times with a glass of beer in his hand and sipping it.
-Kalmanovitz also owns General Brewing, Pabst, Pearl, Olympia, and Stroh's.
-That year, the company ranked 11th in sales nationally, and the original St. Louis plant was closed.
+Kalmanovitz also owned General Brewing, Pabst, Pearl, Olympia, and Stroh's.
+That year, the company ranked 11th in sales nationally and the original St. Louis plant was closed.
 The brewery Falstaff bought in San Francisco in 1971 was closed just a few years later, in 1978.
 Subsequent closures included New Orleans in 1979, Cranston and Galveston in 1981, and Omaha in 1983.
 The Vancouver, Washington, brewery that began producing Falstaff in 1975 closed in 1985, with the entire operation relocated to Zhaoqing, China, and reopened there as a Pabst brewery.
 After the 1990 closing of the last Falstaff brewery in Fort Wayne, the brand name became a licensed property of Pabst, which continued to produce Falstaff beer through other breweries.
 Selling only 1,468 barrels of Falstaff in 2004, Pabst discontinued production of Falstaff in May 2005.